slint-ui/slint/docs/langref.md

 The outermost element of a component is always accessible under the name `root`.
 The current element can be referred as `self`.
 The parent element can be referred as `parent`.
-These names are reserved and cannot be used as an element name.
+These names are reserved and cannot be used as element names.

+## Comments

+C-style comments are supported:
+ - line comments: `//` means everything to the end of the line is commented.
+ - block comments: `/* .. */`  (TODO, make possible to nest them)

 ## Properties

-The elements can have properties
+The elements can have properties.
+Built-in elements come with common properties such as color or dimensional properties.
+You can assign values or entire [expressions](#expressions) to them:

 ```60
 Example := Rectangle {